Jason-Tellez/Zillow-clustering-proj/README.md

 ### Conclusions
 - Draw conclusions from previous stages
 - Determine whether any of the models are useful in finding drivers of error
-- Models used: OLS, Lars+Lasso, Polynomial Regressor, K-Nearest Regressor
+- Models used: OLS, Lars+Lasso, Polynomial Regressor, K-Neighbor Regressor
 - Features used:
     - bed
     - quality_id